felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ## Prerequisites

-To establish a connection between My Lemonade and HubRise, you must have an account on both solutions.
+To establish a connection between My Lemonade and HubRise, you must have an account on both apps.